Can't Get or Keep an Erection?

 Treatment for Erectile Dysfunction — What Actually Works

 There is no single right treatment for erection problems.
-The most effective approach depends on why the problem developed — which is why assessment matters more than the treatment list.
+The most effective approach depends on why the problem developed — which is why assessment matters more than any treatment list.

 Many men I see have already tried tablets, testosterone, injections, shockwave therapy, or other interventions — often without a clear understanding of why their difficulty started.
 My approach is different: understand the cause first, then treat it appropriately.